radil708/Ramzi_Delimited_File_SQL_Writing_Tool/README.md

 The GUI requires some entries be filled before running.
-You will need to input the directory the delimited files are located in, the directory where you want the generated sql scripts to be made, the delimiter used in the files (in the case of .csv, it's a comma, if it's tab delimited you have to use the string "tab"), as well as the row terminator.
+You will need to input the directory the delimited files are located in, the directory where you want the generated sql scripts to be made, the delimiter used in the files (in the case of .csv, it's "," (no quotes), if it's tab delimited you have to use the word "tab"), as well as the row terminator.
 Then you can click the "run" button at the bottom right corner of the GUI.

 ## Features